Kraina Mriy: 1997 remix

-The track list was reordered.
-"Znovu zima" and "Mussa" were replaced with a French version of "Tantsi" entitled "Dansez".
-The "Dobryy den..." intro was moved from "Karmen" to "Shalena zirka" and the "Ty byla..." text was moved from the end of "Ty ushel" to the beginning.
-Also, the version of "Ty ushel" on this is an extended version, because the song is sung in French as well as Russian, and the "Ty byla" text is a different recorded version.
-The news audio was removed from "Tantsi".
-Also, in "Kraina mriy", the song, after the short intro text, starts to build up straight away instead of fading in.
-The cowbell was removed from "Kolys".

-When this was re-released on Kraina Mriy records in 2006, it had Znovu zima as a bonus track, however it was the original 1994 mix remastered.

 When this was released on vinyl in 2013, "Znovu zima" was included at the end of side A.

 The track "Legenda o lyubvi" is performed in a vocalise style in both versions of the album, but the lyrics are printed in the booklet.
 The lyrics were sung live in 1990 at a concert in Sverdlovsk.

 The "Zbirka" series of compilations released by VV in 2007 have a near-complete version (excluding "Legenda o lyubvi") of Kraina Mriy split across the four CDs.